Robert Lee Bullard: World War I

 After the American entry into World War I, in April 1917, Bullard was quickly promoted to brigadier general (June 1917) and major general in the National Army (August 1917).

 He took over command of the 1st Infantry Division ("Big Red One") from William L. Sibert, holding this post from December 1917 to July 1918.
 The division was then serving in France as part of the American Expeditionary Forces (AEF), commanded by General John J. Pershing.

-He led his division in the Battle of Cantigny (1918) and captured the village of Cantigny.
+He led his division in the Battle of Cantigny (May 28, 1918) and captured the village of Cantigny.
 It had been held by the German Eighteenth Army.
 It was the site of a German advance observation point and strongly fortified.
 This was the first sustained American offensive of the war.
 It was considered a success in that it expanded the American front by about a mile.
 General Pershing said of the attack:

 The enemy reaction against our troops at Cantigny was extremely violent, and apparently he was determined at all costs to counteract the most excellent effect the American success had produced.
 For three days his guns of all calibers were concentrated on our new position and counter-attack succeeded counter-attack.
 The desperate efforts of the Germans gave the fighting at Cantigny a seeming tactical importance entirely out of proportion to the numbers involved."

 Bullard was fluent in French and often served in joint U.S.–French operations.
+Due to the success of the Cantigny operation, Bullard was promoted and given command of the newly formed U.S. III Corps in July.
+His command was put under the French 10th Army and given command of the U.S. 1st and 2nd Division during the Aisne-Marne counter-offensive.
+Finding his new staff to be inadequate to the task of preparing a corps-level attack on short notice, Bullard made what historian John Eisenhower called a "sensible" and "courageous" (as it invited Pershing's wrath) decision to have the French 20th Corps exercise tactical control of the two U.S. divisions during the Battle of Soissons.